andykee/til-test/math/quaternion-rotation.md

 ![axis-angle](axis-angle.png)

 Although the axis-angle representation adequately describes 3D rotations, using quaternions instead proves to be far simpler and more numerically efficient.
 Unfortunately quaternions are a difficult concept to grasp.
 Mercifully a deep understanding is not required to use them for 3D rotations.
-A few basic properties will suffice.
+Grasping the basics will suffice.